briansmith337/zulip/templates/zerver/help/configure-notification-bot.md

 {!admin-only.md!}

-The Zulip notification bot sends a message whenever:
+The Axxess notification bot sends a message whenever:

 * A user joins the organization
 * A new public stream is [announced](/help/create-a-stream#stream-options)